sophieball/tetra-sexagesimal/README.md

 Note: Depending on your level of expertice on poker card, the order of ♦️ and ♣️ may be different.

-## Convesion between tetra-sexagesimal and decimal.
+## Convesion between tetra-sexagesimal and decimal

 This is similar to conversions between any number systems.
+Our converter has two components: the JavaScript part that does the conversion and the HTML part that does the I/O.

+## Different dialects

-But firstly, you need to determine the suit ranking.
+Firstly, you need to determine the suit ranking.
-The ranking can be alphabetical (♣️, ♦️, ♥️, ♠️), reversed-alphabetical (♠️, ♥️, ♦️, ♣️), alternating-colours (♦️, ♣️, ♥️, ♠️).
+The ranking can be alphabetical (♣️, ♦️, ♥️, ♠️), reversed-alphabetical (♠️, ♥️, ♦️, ♣️), or alternating-colours (♦️, ♣️, ♥️, ♠️).
-We will talk about the translation between different suit rankings in the next section.

-## Translation between different suit rankings.
+Also, to some people, Ace is larger than K.
+Our converter supports different dialects and can provide translation between them.

 ## Input system